swiftlang/swift-org-website/_posts/NNNN-NN-NN-swift-5.10-released.md

 Full data isolation in Swift 5.10 is the precursor to Swift 6.
 Swift 6 will enforce full data isolation by default, and we will embark upon the transition to eliminate data races across the Swift ecosystem.

-Read on to learn about full data isolation in Swift 5.10, new unsafe opt outs for actor isolation checking, and the remaining concurrency evolution ahead of Swift 6.
+Read on to learn about full data isolation in Swift 5.10, new unsafe opt-outs for actor isolation checking, and the remaining concurrency evolution ahead of Swift 6.

 ## Data-race safety

 ### Full data isolation

 Swift 5.10 rounds out the data-race safety semantics in all corners of the language, and fixes numerous bugs in `Sendable` and actor isolation checking to strengthen the guarantees of complete concurrency checking.
-When writing code against `-strict-concurrency=complete`, Swift 5.10 will diagnose the potential for data races at compile time except where an explicit unsafe opt out, such as `nonisolated(unsafe)` or `@unchecked Sendable`, is used.
+When writing code against `-strict-concurrency=complete`, Swift 5.10 will diagnose the potential for data races at compile time except where an explicit unsafe opt-out, such as `nonisolated(unsafe)` or `@unchecked Sendable`, is used.

 For example, in Swift 5.9, the following code fails an isolation assertion at runtime due to a `@MainActor`-isolated initializer being evaluated outside the actor, but it was not diagnosed under `-strict-concurrency=complete`: